Stotting: Etymology

 Stot is a common Scots and Northern English verb meaning "bounce" or "walk with a bounce".
 Uses in this sense include stotting a ball off a wall, and rain stotting off a pavement.
 Pronking comes from the Afrikaans verb pronk-, which means "show off" or "strut", and is a cognate of the English verb "prance".

 Taxonomic distribution

-Stotting occurs in several deer species of North America, including mule deer, pronghorn, and Columbian black-tailed deer, when a predator is particularly threatening, and in a variety of ungulate species from Africa, including Thomson's gazelle and springbok.
+Stotting occurs in several deer species of North America, including mule deer and Columbian black-tailed deer, as well as pronghorn, when a predator is particularly threatening, and in a variety of ungulate species from Africa, including Thomson's gazelle and springbok.
 It is also said to occur in the blackbuck, a species found in India.

 Stotting occurs in domesticated livestock such as sheep and goats, typically only in young animals.

 Possible explanations

 Stotting makes a prey animal more visible, and uses up time and energy that could be spent on escaping from the predator.
 Since it is dangerous, the continued performance of stotting by prey animals must bring some benefit to the animal (or its family group) performing the behavior.
 Several possible explanations have been proposed, namely that stotting may be: